madpiano/2019-432/README.md

 - Our first session will be on Tuesday **2019-01-22**, as Dr. Love is away the first week of the semester.
 - Classes meet as listed on the [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).

-## Key Links

-- The [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md) is the final word for all deadlines and provides links for all deliverables.
-- The Course Syllabus (coming soon).
-    - The list of topics currently planned for coverage is specified in the [Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).
-- Dr. Love's [book of Course Notes](https://thomaselove.github.io/2019-432-book/) is now available.
-    - This is the principal textbook for the course, and will be updated as needed during the semester.
-- Materials for each class appear on the Slides page (coming soon).
-- [Data and Code](https://github.com/THOMASELOVE/2019-432/tree/master/data-and-code) for the course are now available.
-- Readings and Supplemental Materials appear on the [References page](https://github.com/THOMASELOVE/2019-432/tree/master/references)
-- Deliverables
-    - Course Project information (coming soon).
-    - Homework Assignments (coming soon).
-    - Quizzes (coming soon).

 ## What Should I do before the First Class?

 Welcome back those of you [who took 431 with Dr. Love this past Fall](https://github.com/THOMASELOVE/431-2018).
 If you're newly joining us, welcome!
 To get a jump on things, prior to our first meeting on 2019-01-22, we encourage you to: